fossabot/Uebergame/README.md

 if (isToolBuild())
     $userDirs = "tlab;" @ $userDirs;  //replaced tools with tlab
 ```
-* If using without the Native tools folder, you need to paste the supplied tools/ folder since some images path are set directly in the engine code
+- If using without the Native tools folder, you need to paste the supplied tools/ folder since some images path are set directly in the engine code
+### HelpersLab
+HelpersLab files are include in /helpers/ folder and those files are needed to run TorqueLab.
+If you just want HelpersLab to be used with TorqueLab, you can simply paste the helpers/ folder in tlab/ folder.
+HelpersLab will be automatically executed if tlab/helpers/initHelpers.cs file is found.

+- Copy folder helpers/ to tlab/ folder root

 ## Notes
 * TorqueLab will work without any code changes but some features might requires some changes in the code.
 Those would be disabled unless you make the needed changes.